MicaLovesKPOP/SupportTimeTracker/README.md

 AGPLv3 requires that you make your modified source code available to your users.

 This helps ensure that all future versions of the project stay free and open for everyone.

+## Contribution Policy

+All contributions to this project must be licensed under the same license (AGPLv3).

+By submitting code, you agree that your contribution will be distributed under the AGPLv3 license so the project remains fully free and open-source.